dwblair/Riffle-Getting-Started/step-by-step.markdown

 - Use 'File: Open' to open the 'temp_logger.ino' sketch.

 - Compile and load the sketch onto the Arduino.

+- [MORE DETAIL RE: WHAT TO EXPECT FROM DATALOGGER FILE HERE -- pending finalized temp_logger.ino code]

 ### Notes on datalogging